STEllAR-GROUP/hpx/README.rst

 ******************

 We also provide a several HPX docker images.
-This can be used for rapid prototyping, demonstrations or writing minimal examples for issue reports.
-It also provides an HPX build environment for continuous integration of external projects.
+They can be used for rapid prototyping, demonstrations or writing minimal examples for issue reports.
+This also provides an HPX build environment for continuous integration of external projects.

 The following images are currently available: